xiao-mantou/GamingTweaks/OS (general)/Readme.md

 [DWM](https://en.wikipedia.org/wiki/Desktop_Window_Manager) (also known as Desktop Compositing Engine or DCE) has in general an _huge_ impact on the OS/application performance, it usually _consumes a lot_ CPU "power".
 It exists since Windows Vista and is a part of the Windows OS and since Windows Vista it uses [WDDM](https://en.wikipedia.org/wiki/Windows_Display_Driver_Model) to share the surface with DWM.
 In earlier versions it was possible to "disable" DWM, however this is these days not so easy because the process gets restarted every time WinLogon.exe was started.

-**Disabling DWM is not recommended!** But if you want to, you still could do that, [even under Windows 10](https://github.com/Biswa96/Junkyard/blob/master/c/KillDwm.c).
+**禁用 DWM 是不推荐的!** But if you want to, you still could do that, [even under Windows 10](https://github.com/Biswa96/Junkyard/blob/master/c/KillDwm.c).
 The boost is definitly there, however it breaks a lot of other WDDM functions.

-### Windows Defender and Desktop Window Manager (dwm.exe)
+### Windows Defender 和 Desktop Window Manager (dwm.exe)
 [Another way](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-exploit-guard/customize-exploit-protection) (but **insecure**) is to disable threat mitigation for the Desktop Window Manager (dwm.exe) itself within Windows Defender.
 Open Windows Defender (`Settings` -> `Exploit Protection` -> `Program Settings`)  and then add `C:\Windows\System32\dwm.exe` to the path, `Check` override system settings for CFG, DEP, EAF, ASLR, SEHOP (vulnerability protections) and ensure it's turned `off`. **It's not recommended to do that!**